anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter05.md

  In order to adapt Anuket specification, more compliance test case will be added here.

 #### Verification test cases

 In general， the VNF Manager, in collaboration with the NFV Orchestrator, the VIM and the EM, is responsible for managing a VNF's lifecycle.
 The lifecycle phases are listed below：

-  • VNF on-boarding, it refers to VNF package onboarding to service/resouce Orchestrator
+- VNF on-boarding, it refers to VNF package onboarding to service/resouce Orchestrator
-  • VNF instantiation, once the VNF is instantiated,  its associated VNFCs have been successfully instantiated and have been allocated necessary NFVI resources
+- VNF instantiation, once the VNF is instantiated,  its associated VNFCs have been successfully instantiated and have been allocated necessary NFVI resources-
-  • VNF scaling/updating, it means the VNF can scale or update by allocating more or less NFVI resources
+- VNF scaling/updating, it means the VNF can scale or update by allocating more or less NFVI resources
-  • VNF termination, any NFVI resources consumed by the VNF can be cleaned up and released.
+- VNF termination, any NFVI resources consumed by the VNF can be cleaned up and released.

  OVP has also supported the lifecycle test case:https://wiki.lfnetworking.org/display/LN/VNF+Validation+Minimum+Viable+Product?src=contextnavpagetreemode

 #### Validation Test cases

 From the current situation of operators, there are usually corresponding functional test specifications for each types of VNFs.
 Therefore, different types of VNFs have different functional test cases.
 Normally, functional tests for VNFs require the cooperation of surrounding VNFs.
 Or use the instruments to simulate the functions of surrounding VNFs for testing.
 Therefore, different test cases need to be defined according to different types of VNFs

 #### Performance Test cases

 This is the same as what described in validation test cases，the performance test cases need to be defined according to different types of VNFs.
 Combined with the classification of VNF, according to the protocol level that VNF operates, it can include:

-  • VNF data plane benchmarking, like forwarding Performance Benchmarking,Long duration traffic testing, low misrouting and so on.
+- VNF data plane benchmarking, like forwarding Performance Benchmarking,Long duration traffic testing, low misrouting and so on.
-  • VNF control plane benchmarking, like throughput
+- VNF control plane benchmarking, like throughput
-  • VNF user plane benchmarking, like Packet Loss,Latency, Packet Delay
+- VNF user plane benchmarking, like Packet Loss,Latency, Packet Delay

  ETSI spec has also defined the testing method http://www.etsi.org/deliver/etsi_gs/NFV-TST/001_099/001/01.01.01_60/gs_nfv-tst001v010101p.pdf